inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2112)[```none
 To think the tragedy is worth
-the chance that let downs fade in whiles, the skulls still lurk to fill-in dearth with horrors of what always smiles.
+the chance that let-downs fade in whiles, the skulls still lurk to fill-in dearth with horrors of what always smiles.
 Regardless if I look away